arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • History records: the complete driving records starting from the date a license was issued to present

-Requesters are provided with three methods to obtain driving records: mail, in-person at the Arkansas Revenue Office, in-person at a Driving Records counter, and online.
+Requesters generally have three methods to obtain driving records: mail, in-person at the Arkansas Revenue Office, in-person at a Driving Records counter, and online.
 Below are the charges assessed by the DFA for these records:

 • Insurance record: In-person and mail requests cost $8.50 per record.
 Online requests cost $11.50